-In the opinion of Hawkins Delafield & Wood LLP, Bond Counsel to the Virginia Housing Development Authority, under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the Offered Bonds is excluded from gross income for federal income tax purposes pursuant to Section 103 of the Code except that no opinion is expressed as to the exclusion from gross income of interest on any Offered Bond for any period during which the Offered Bond is held by a person who, within the meaning of Section 147(a) of the Code, is a "substantial user" of the facilities financed with the proceeds of the Offered Bonds or a "related person", and (ii) interest on the Offered Bonds is not treated as a preference item in calculating the alternative minimum tax under the Code, however, interest on the Offered Bonds is included in the "adjusted financial statement income" of certain corporations that are subject to the alternative minimum tax under Section 55 of the Code.
-For more information concerning the tax treatment of the interest on the Offered Bonds, see "Tax Matters."
+On the date of issuance of the Offered Tax-Exempt Bonds, Hawkins Delafield & Wood LLP, Bond Counsel to the Virginia Housing Development Authority, delivered its opinion that under then-existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the Offered Tax-Exempt Bonds is excluded from gross income for federal income tax purposes pursuant to Section 103 of the Code and (ii) interest on the Offered Tax-Exempt Bonds is not treated as a preference item in calculating the alternative minimum tax under the Code, however, interest on the Offered Tax-Exempt Bonds is included in the "adjusted financial statement income" of certain corporations that are subject to the alternative minimum tax under Section 55 of the Code.
+For more information concerning the tax treatment of the interest on the Offered Tax-Exempt Bonds, see "Tax Matters."